MaximeREDIER/Obsidian-Plugin/README.md

 ## Description

 The **New Note Location** plugin for Obsidian allows you to create notes in specific folders when creating them.
 You can easily choose where to store your new note with a folder tree interface.
+Attention : This plugin has mainly been created by using Chat GPT, wich means it can contain some errors or unusual code as i'm completly new to obsidian plugin development.
 ### Features:
 - Select a folder from a tree structure to create a new note.
 - Create subfolders if needed.